octfolio-deploy/octfolioclientapi/README.md

 # Return
 The APIs response depends on the type of request sent but three things will never change.
 The response will always be a JSON array, this array will always contain a boolean return ['error'] as to whether an error was tripped in addition to an array containing the headers sent ['headers'].
-An exmaple of a successful GET request is below:
+An example of a successful GET request is below:
 ```JSON
 {
     "error": false,